Why local knowledge matters in a global crisis

 Again, that is where an independent bank can play its part, by offering something different from the larger organisations and, once again, supporting the local economy by backing local businesses and offering cash flow solutions.

-Whether it be contingency plans for major events such as Brexit or the Covid-19 outbreak, or more localised issues, the important point to this is that a business which its base and focus in the Isle of man can often find itself in a better position to support businesses and individuals.
+Whether it be contingency plans for major events such as Brexit or the Covid-19 outbreak or more localised issues, the important point to this is that a business whose base and focus in the Isle of man can often find itself in a better position to support businesses and individuals.